 Donors understand that they are giving more than a violin or flute.
 They’re sharing the sense of belonging to a community and pride in accomplishment which they felt.
 They frequently leave notes tucked in instrument cases, hinting at fun to be had, encouraging practice and thanking the young learners who will give their cherished instruments a new life.

-Bringing Music to Life conservatively estimates that 17,000 children have benefitted from the more than 5,500 instruments donated over the last decade.
+Bringing Music to Life conservatively estimates that 18,000 children from 300 music programs have benefitted from the more than 7,500 instruments donated over the last twelve years.